pminesh/Demo_ReactJS/README.md

-# Demo_ReactJS
+# Demo ReactJS
-I have learn ReactJS and integrated some features with project structure.
+I have learn ReactJS and integrated some features with good project structure.

 # Features
 1. HOC (higher order components)